 About Us

 Our aim is to develop innovative photovoltaic technologies for high-efficiency compound semiconductor solar cells and materials.
-Our research includes crystal growth by molecular beam epitaxy (MBE), and structural, electrical, and optical evaluation of new photovoltaic materials and quantum nanostructures, as well as fabrication process and characterization of photovoltaic devices.
+Our research includes material growth by molecular beam epitaxy (MBE), and structural, electrical, and optical evaluation of new photovoltaic materials and quantum nanostructures, as well as fabrication process and characterization of photovoltaic devices.
+We are also studying system performance and optimization of agriphotovoltaic (agriPV) technology.

 Research